The inverse problem for arboreal Galois representations of index two: Introduction

 In particular Theorem C implies that the groups $\mathcal G_1,\ldots,\mathcal G_5$ yield five distinct instances of the infinite Galois inverse problem.
+We remark that, for multiple reasons, the realization of a closed subgroup of $\Omega_{\infty}$ cannot be inferred from the infinite version of Shafarevich theorem given in \cite[Corollary 9.5.10]{neukirch}.

 Here is a brief outline of the content of the paper.
 In Sections \ref{basics} and \ref{subgroups of index 2, abstract} we recall the fundamental definitions and obtain a group theoretic criterion for having index two.
-In Section \ref{translations} we reprove Stoll's criterion for surjectivity for the arboreal representation attached to a quadratic polynomial using our language and we translate our group theoretic criterion in terms of linear dependence relations among elements of the post-critical orbit, establishing Theorem A. Next, in Section \ref{realizations} we prove Theorem B. Finally in Section \ref{descending stuff} we give an explicit description of the descending central series of closed subgroups of index at most two and in Section \ref{TheoremC section} we prove Theorem C.
+In Section \ref{translations} we reprove Stoll's criterion for surjectivity for the arboreal representation attached to a quadratic polynomial using our language and we translate our group theoretic criterion in terms of linear dependence relations among elements of the post-critical orbit, establishing Theorem A. Next, in Section \ref{realizations} we prove Theorem B. Finally in Section \ref{proofC} we give an explicit description of the derived series of closed subgroups of index at most two and we use it to prove Theorem C.

-\begin{remark*} All results of this paper that involve the adjusted post-critical orbit are valid for arboreal representation with an arbitrary basepoint $z\in F$.
-This means that instead of considering the tree of roots of the $f^{(n)}$'s, one considers the tree of roots of $f^{(n)}-z$, where $z\in F$ is fixed.
-In order to ease the exposition, we have not stated our results in this generality; instead we took $z=0$ everywhere.
-Nevertheless, all arguments require no non-trivial modification, and hold for any $z$ up to replacing the adjusted post-critical orbit $\{c_n\}_{n\geq 0}$ of $f$ with the sequence $\{c_0+z,c_1-z,\ldots,c_n-z,\ldots\}$. \end{remark*}